iqtree/iqtree.github.io/doc/AliSim.md

     D       CTACCACACCCCAGGAAACAGCAGTGAT...

 Importantly, we note that AliSim uses a random number seed corresponding to the current CPU clock of the running computer.
-In case you run two AliSim commands at the same time, it may generate two identical alignments, which may not be the desired outcome.
+If you run two AliSim commands at the same time, it may generate two identical alignments, which may not be the desired outcome.
 In that case, you can use -seed option to specify the random number seed:

     iqtree2 --alisim alignment_123 -m JC -t tree.nwk -seed 123

-`-seed` option has another advantage of reproducing an exact same alignment when running IQ-TREE again.
+`-seed` option has another advantage of reproducing the same alignment when rerunning IQ-TREE.

 Customizing output alignments
 -----------------------------